A Big She-Bear

-A Big She-Bear (The story of mountains with a prologue and an epilogue) is a 2013 Georgian novel by author Miho Mosulishvili.
+A Big She-Bear (The story of mountains with a prologue and an epilogue) is a 2013 Georgian novel by the author Miho Mosulishvili.

 Logline

-A little boy – Vache – is afraid that the village governor (administrative head) Ahab and his team might kill a big she-bear, as the latter is a symbol of the sin committed by the villagers: Ahab promised to marry Vache’s mother Lela and deceived her.
+A little boy – Vache – is afraid that the village governor (administrative head) Ahab and his team might kill a big she-bear, as the latter symbolizes the sin the villagers committed: Ahab promised to marry Vache’s mother, Lela, and deceived her.
 The woman, abandoned and criticized by the villagers, committed suicide.

 Outline

-The inhabitants of a village located in the mountains of South Caucasus struggle with a big She-Bear.
-The bear has caused damage to the villagers' corn fields, beehives and cattle, killed hunters and their dogs and avoided all kinds of traps.
-The village governor (administrative head), called a Biblical name Ahab, tries to kill the big she-bear with the help of the villagers.
-All the inhabitants of the village realize that this bear is a ghost from Ahab's past life.
+The inhabitants of a village in the mountains of the South Caucasus struggle with a big She-Bear.
+The bear has damaged the villagers' corn fields, beehives, and cattle, killed hunters and their dogs, and avoided all kinds of traps.
+The village governor (administrative head), who goes by the Biblical name Ahab, tries to kill the big she-bear with the help of the villagers.
+All the village inhabitants realize this bear is a ghost from Ahab's past life.